 The Brave browser has supported payments in the Basic Attention Token since May 2018.
 Prior versions utilized Bitcoin as a means of payment within the ecosystem, with the pivot occurring due to Bitcoin scalability concerns and the desired flexibility to seed an initial BAT ecosystem through user and developer growth pools.
 Brave has offered a variety of grants and promotions to individual content creators in 2018.
-BAT is an ERC20 payment token with a embedded wallet in the Brave browser, giving users the ability to earn for viewing ads, automatically contribute a monthly allowance to whitelisted websites in proportion to time spent, and directly tip content creators.
-A total of 1 billion BAT were offered in the May 2017 token sale, raising $35 million in under 30 seconds; an additional 500 million BAT were allocated to the user and developer growth pools.
+BAT is an ERC20 payment token with an embedded wallet in the Brave browser, giving users the ability to earn for viewing ads, automatically contribute a monthly allowance to whitelisted websites in proportion to the time spent, and directly tip content creators.
+A total of 1 billion BAT were offered in the May 2017 token sale, raising $35 million in under 30 seconds; an additional 500 million BAT was allocated to the user and developer growth pools.
 Additionally, the Brave project has received $7 million in investment from VCs including Founders Fund, Pantera Capital, and Digital Currency Group.
 BAT was listed on leading exchange Coinbase in November 2018, becoming the second ERC20 token to be listed on the exchange.